intersel/Blapy/README.md

 A Blapy link may be attached to the html "`<a>`" or "`<form>`" tags by specifying a "data-blapy-link" attribute on it.

 It may be attached to other kind of tag, then you will have to specify the "data-blapy-href" attribute to explicit the hyperlink.

+**Remarks on blapy links on tags that are not "a" or "form"**
+* In this case, Blapy automatically binds a click event on this element in order to simulate an anchor.
+* The routing mecanism done with Sammy does not apply on them.

 To define a Blapy Link, here are its attributes:

 ## Attributes

 * **data-blapy-link**: tells that the current link has to be handled by Blapy.

-  * set to "get" (or "true" or void), Blapy will get the content of the link and will process the blapy blocks matching with the current application content
+ * set to "**true**" (or void), Blapy will "get" the content of the link and will process the blapy blocks matching with the current application content
-  * set to "post" (or "submit"), Blapy will post to the server the data of the "input" found tags or the content of any tags with the attribute "data-blapy-data" set to true, then will get the content of the server answer and will process the blapy blocks matching with the current application content
-  * set to "put", same as "post", but will "put" the data to the server

-**Remarks:** if data-blapy-link is set to a form, the method configuration will be used if defined.
+**Remarks:** if data-blapy-link is set to a form, the "method" configuration (eg. "GET", "POST", "PUT", "DELETE") is used to get the content.

-* **data-blapy-href**: tells the hyperlink to use
+* **data-blapy-href**: if not bound to a "A" or "FORM" tag, it tells the hyperlink to use.

 ## Examples